Crockpot Vegetable Beef Soup

 - What is beef broth made of?
 Beef broth is typically made from beef bones, vegetables, salt, and water.
 For this soup, you can use homemade beef broth or good quality store bought beef broth.

-- A New Veggie to Try: For variety, we also love to make this crockpot vegetable beef soup with cabbage.
+- A New Veggie to Try: For variety, we also love to make this slow cooker vegetable beef soup with cabbage.
 Chop the cabbage into bite-sized pieces, then add it with the carrots and potatoes.

 - Tomato Sauce + Paste.
-Tomato sauce and paste are an easy way to give the soup deep flavor.
+Tomato sauce and paste are an easy way to make vegetable soup taste even better and give it deep flavor.

 - Worcestershire.
 For a rich, savory note that gives the soup broth complexity.

 - Seasoning.
-A pinch of salt, pepper, oregano, and smoked paprika is the perfect combination of spices for this soup.
+A pinch of salt, pepper, oregano, and smoked paprika is the perfect combination of spices for vegetable beef soup.
 The smoked paprika gives it an especially robust flavor.

 - Sugar.
 A tiny pinch balances the acidity of the tomatoes.